For the full list of ship names and more information see

 Can also be used for the British Pompée-class, 2 74 gun ships of the line based on the French Pompée Temeraire-class ship.
 British names were HMS Superb and HMS Achilles.

 The ship hull and shape was built as accurately as possible to various plans.
 The hull under the waterline was then removed and the upper parts were simplified in detail at the bow, thickened in the stern, windows exaggerated, and deck detail exaggerated.
 All this to be able to print out at 1:700 (and larger) scales.
 Smaller scales are possible but would likely require a resin printer for the best results.

-- Hull (includes deck planking, cannons and gunports in this version):
+- Hull (includes deck planking, cannons and gunports):

 - 1 x 1:700 scale high hull for fdm printing